District Park Names

 Te Waihou Walkway

-UPDATE: Access to Te Waihou Walkway/Blue Spring from both the Leslie Road end and Whites Road end is CLOSED due to a landslip and rockfall (at Leslie Road end) and significant traffic management issues (at Whites Road end).
-The Walkway will re-open in November 2024.
+UPDATE: Access to Te Waihou Walkway/Blue Spring from Whites Road end is CLOSED due to a landslip and significant traffic management issues (at Whites Road end).
+The Leslie Road end of the track is currently open, with the Whites Road entrance to re-open in early 2025.

 Jim Barnett